Skip to main content

 Merrillville - Meeting Room B,Meeting Room C,Meeting Room D

-English classes are for participants who are learning English as a second language.
+English Classes for participants who are learning English as a second language.
 Different levels are available.
 Classes are free.
+Call 219-769-3541 ext.
+337 for more information.

 Merrillville - Meeting Room C